-Senior accountants are more managerial than junior accountants, and do not typically perform administrative tasks.
+Senior accountants are more managerial than junior or staff accountants and do not typically perform administrative tasks.
 Instead, they are responsible for reporting cost margins, productivity, and expenditures within a company.

 Some common tasks include preparing month-end procedures, reconciling accountant balances, and maintaining a general ledger.
 In addition to this, senior accountants are expected to mentor junior staff, as well as lead accounting initiatives with other accounting teams and departments.

 As you can imagine, to become a Senior Accountant you must have not only expert management accounting skills, but also have years of experience, great communication skills, and strong leadership skills.